ChicoState/ux-AroundU/README.md

 **Executive Summary**

-- **Competitive analysis identified chances to reshape the event discovery market** by addressing important customer needs:
+- **Competitive analysis revealed chances to reshape the event discovery market** by addressing important customer needs:
-   - **Yelp:** While strong in popular cities and for restaurant reviews, it **lacks coverage of events**, particularly in smaller or niche communities.
+   - Yelp: While strong in popular cities and for restaurant reviews, it lacks coverage of events, particularly in smaller or niche communities.
-   - **TripAdvisor:** Good for planning major trips and visiting tourist hotspots, but **weak in highlighting smaller, localized events and activities**.
+   - TripAdvisor: Good for planning major trips and visiting tourist hotspots, but weak in highlighting smaller, localized events and activities.
-   - **Meetup:** Effective for organizing and joining events, but has **limited variety and options in smaller towns**, leaving opportunities for more local, community-driven experiences.
+   - Meetup: Effective for organizing and joining events, but has limited variety and options in smaller towns, leaving opportunities for more local, community-driven experiences.

-- **Heuristic evaluation identified strengths in TripAdvisor’s platform but also revealed areas for improvement:**
+- **Heuristic evaluation revealed strengths in TripAdvisor’s platform but also areas for improvement:**

-   - **Searching:** While TripAdvisor provides good system feedback, users may find it challenging to search for local or niche events, especially those looking for specific categories like concerts or festivals.
+   - Searching: While TripAdvisor provides good system feedback, users may find it challenging to search for local or niche events, especially those looking for specific categories like concerts or festivals.
-   - **Browsing categories:** Users lack sufficient control over browsing event categories, which limits the ability to quickly find relevant events or sort by event types.
-Improved filtering options would better align with user goals like finding events in range or seeing how many people are attending.
+   - Browsing categories: Users lack sufficient control over browsing event categories, limiting their ability to quickly find relevant events or sort by event types.
+Improved filtering options would better align with user goals, like finding events in range or seeing how many people are attending.

 - **New personas and scenarios highlight key user experience insights for Around U:**

-   - **Integrated platform:** Around U combines local event discovery with social and cultural activities, providing users with diverse experiences.
+   - Integrated platform: Around U combines local event discovery with social and cultural activities, offering diverse experiences.
-   - **Simplified exploration:** Users can easily uncover unique, lesser-known events tailored to their interests, offering an alternative to mainstream options.
+   - Simplified exploration: Users can easily uncover unique, lesser-known events tailored to their interests, offering an alternative to mainstream options.
-   - **Enhanced customization:** The app gives users more options to filter events based on their personal preferences, helping them avoid irrelevant activities and crowded venues.
+   - Enhanced customization: The app gives users more options to filter events based on personal preferences, helping them avoid irrelevant activities and crowded venues.

 - **Sketches and diagrams illustrate initial concepts:**

    - Visual flow for discovering and attending soccer events
    - Search with event-specific results and easy navigation
    - User login, seat selection, and seamless ticket purchasing